nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.7.
 Deleting a task : `delete`

 Deletes the specified task.
-Irreversible.<br>
+Reversible with 'undo' <br>
 Format: `delete INDEX`

 > Deletes the task at the specified `INDEX`. <br>